Special Educational Needs and Disability Information

 - keeping you informed of any additional interventions / approaches being used to support your child.

 - liaising with you about any changes to the normal school day eg. School trips , sports events etc.

-- Has an open door policy and is happy to meet you, to discuss your child’s needs
+- Have an open door policy and are happy to meet you, to discuss your child’s needs

-- Ensures smooth communication about your child with all involved in their support.
+- Ensure smooth communication about your child with all involved in their support.

 - Can signpost you to other services if you require specialist support.

 What specialist services are available, or are accessed by Maple Tree Lower School?

 - Mrs C Champion has held a Dyslexia qualification and is currently working on reaccreditation which will enable her to assess individual children, identify learning needs and offer advice and guidance for your child.